lawrencetan/youtubeplaylistduration/README.md

 # youtubeplaylistduration
-count total duration of a specific playlist
+A python script that uses youtube API to count total duration of a specific playlist